 One of the things that Solo Stove talks about when it comes to this grill is the convection cooking feature.
 There’s no lower air control vent on this grill like you might find on a comparable Weber kettle or PK 360.
 Traditional charcoal grills involve making constant vent adjustments to manipulate just how much air comes in the bottom to have control over the heat of the grill.
 This grill is designed to run between 400-500 degrees all the time, so no air control vent means that this grill is a grill and not a smoker.

 Now I’m sure that some of you are going to be bummed out that this grill isn’t as versatile as a Weber kettle, and that’s okay.
 I’ll just come out and say that this probably isn’t the grill for you if smoking is something that you want to do with the one grill you’re going to buy.
-Solo Stove didn’t make this grill to be versatile, they designed it to do one thing the best that it could, and that is grill in the 500-degree range.
+This grill wasn't designed to be versatile, it was created to do one thing the best that it could, and that is grill in the 500-degree range.

 I have grilled all kinds of meals on this cooker, and it really did best when I let it stay in its lane.
 Burgers are amazing on this grill.
 You can get the sear marks that you want to impress family and friends without fussing with airflow and perfect amounts of charcoal.
 Hot dogs are easier than easy and come away with a stronger charcoal and smoke flavor than I get on the kamado grills that we have here at The Lab.